 Meal preparation is one of the biggest concerns for family members and other caregivers trying to provide elderly care services.
-Good nutrition will keep seniors living longer; unfortunately creating appealing meals according to dietary restrictions is difficult for some caregivers.
+Good nutrition and healthy food will keep seniors living longer; unfortunately, creating appealing, healthy meals according to dietary restrictions is difficult for some caregivers.
 In fact, family members who care for a loved one with over 3 nutritional risk factors are likely to experience stress.
+Neighborly Home Care offers advice and tips to help those caring for a loved one overcome meal preparation challenges.

 3 Most Common Nutritional Risks

-According to Neighborly Home Care, an elderly care service, the 3 most common nutritional risks are as follows:
+According to studies, the 3 most common nutritional risks for seniors are as follows:

 How to Prepare for Dietary-Specific Challenges

-Caregivers can try some of the following tips to reduce the pressure and ensure that elderly loved ones eat healthy meals:
+Caregivers can try some of the following meal prep tips to reduce the pressure and ensure that elderly loved ones eat healthier:

-- Listen to your loved ones’ concerns and, if possible, go to the store with them.
-Shopping together can be a fun shared experience and you will learn what they enjoy most.
+Create a grocery shopping list of ingredients that your loved ones can eat.
+Buy fresh organic fruits and vegetables if possible.
+Listen to your loved ones’ concerns and, if possible, go to the store with them.
+Shopping together can be a fun, shared experience, and you will learn what they enjoy most.

 Talk to the doctor about possible supplement needs.
-It is more difficult for elderly loved ones’ bodies to process certain vitamins and minerals, such as B12, B6 and folic acid, which are necessary to maintain mental alertness, a keen memory and good circulation.
-When providing elderly care, meal preparation is a challenge for many caregivers, but it is possible.
-With proper planning and organization your loved ones can enjoy delicious and nutritional meals without fear.
+Elderly loved ones’ bodies have a more difficult time processing certain vitamins and minerals, such as B12, B6, and folic acid, which are necessary to maintain mental alertness, a keen memory, and good circulation.
+When providing elderly care, meal preparation is a challenge for many caregivers.
+With proper planning and organization, you can overcome meal preparation challenges, and your loved ones can eat healthy and delicious meals without fear.

 Trust Neighborly Home Care for Skilled Elderly Care